A mathematical model for smooth muscle cell phenotype switching in atherosclerotic plaque: Model formulation and definitions

 \subsection{Apoptotic lipid and necrotic core lipid}

-We assume that all cell types become a single class of apoptotic cells when they die; that is, a plaque cell does not “know” whether the apoptotic cell it ingests was originally a MDM, SMC or SDM.
-However, MDMs, SMCs, and SDMs undergo apoptosis at different rates.
-All apoptotic cells undergo secondary necrosis to become necrotic at rate $\displaystyle{\nu}$ if not ingested by another macrophage or SDM.
-The necrotic core lipids are generated when apoptotic cells undergo secondary necrosis.
-Necrotic material is consumed by MDMs and SDMs.
-We model the changes in apoptotic cell numbers via the equation
+We assume that all cell types contribute to a single class of apoptotic cells when they die.
+As such, a cell does not “know” whether the apoptotic lipid it ingests was originally contained in a MDM, SMC, or SDM.
+All apoptotic cells undergo secondary necrosis at rate $\displaystyle{\nu}$ if not ingested by another live cell.
+The total mass of lipid in the apoptotic lipid pool $A_p(t)$ is therefore governed by the equation: